matttrent/matttrent.com/src/remote-development.md

 ## Remote editing via rmate (and Visual Studio Code)

+{{#marginnote "comp-rmate-pro"}}
+*Advantages:* simple (comparatively) to setup it's remote edit, so you can't mess things up with sync Works with VS Code, Sublime, and Textmate.
+*Disadvantages:* can't see entire directory structure need to be online and instance running
+{{/marginnote}}

 - [Remote VSCode][]
-- Pros:
-    - simple (comparatively) to setup
-    - it's remote edit, so you can't mess things up with sync
-    - Works with VS Code, Sublime, and Textmate
-- Cons:
-    - can't see entire directory structure
-    - need to be online and instance running
 - install Remote VSCode in Visual Studio Code
 - setup the configuration options in your user settings as shown [here][Remote VSCode]